 Oskvarek said, “Many people feel a difference after just one session—mentally, emotionally, spiritually and/or physically.
 Usually, the first thing a person says after a treatment is ‘Wow!’
 And although some people come in as skeptics, after a session, they usually change to believers and advocates of Reiki.”

-Sessions can last from 20 to 90 minutes, and 60 minutes is typical.
+A Reiki session can last from 20 to 90 minutes, and 60 minutes is typical.
 You may want to schedule weekly, biweekly, or monthly treatments depending on your health.
 “If you have a serious health condition, you should schedule your treatments close together,” Oskvarek said.
 “Reiki is safe, gentle and cannot harm.
 Reiki always works for the highest good, so there are no side effects.”
 However, sessions are typically not covered by insurance.

 What kind of conditions can Reiki treat?